martyn-johnson/trivia-quiz-presenter/readme.md

 A simple and interactive trivia quiz presentation tool designed for quiz hosts.
 This HTML-based solution enables you to run trivia quizzes with a slideshow format, allowing seamless transitions between questions and answers, with built-in timers and multimedia support.

+## Try it out

+You can try out the Trivia Quiz Presenter by visiting the following link: [Trivia Quiz Presenter Demo](https://martyn-johnson.github.io/trivia-quiz-presenter/)

 ## Features

 - 🎤 **Slideshow Format:** Presents each question clearly, allowing the host to focus on engaging the audience.